-The examples in this chapter will illustrate several of the forms for invoking Asm; a complete specification of the syntax is found in the GNAT Reference Manual.
+The examples in this chapter will illustrate several of the forms for invoking Asm; a complete specification of the syntax is found in Section "Machine Code Insertions" in GNAT Reference Manual.

 Under the standard GNAT conventions, the Nothing procedure should be in a file named 'nothing.adb'.
 You can build the executable in the usual way: